thegeeklabs/yodu.ai/README.md

 ## Add Items to recommender

-Represent the item that is recommended.
+An Item represents the item that is recommended.
 Example: Youtube video, ecommerce product, Article, Post etc.

 Each Item must have a "source" which can be a User or a type Source